dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 ## Set up integrations

-Zulip integrates directly with dozens of products, and with hundreds more through [Zapier](/integrations/doc/zapier) and [IFTTT](/integrations/doc/ifttt).
-Popular Zulip integrations include [GitHub](/integrations/doc/github) and [Twitter](/integrations/doc/twitter).
+Aloha integrates directly with dozens of products, and with hundreds more through [Zapier](/integrations/doc/zapier) and [IFTTT](/integrations/doc/ifttt).
+Popular Aloha integrations include [GitHub](/integrations/doc/github) and [Twitter](/integrations/doc/twitter).
 The [integrations page](/integrations) has instructions for integrating with each